ThompsonA93/Codelab-SDLC/README.md

-=-= Work in Progress =-=

 # Codelab-SDLC

 How to use this repository.

-- `SDLC-Models` contains Markdown over the given theory.
+- `Documentation` contains Markdown over the given theory, categorized into chapters following common software development life cycles.

-## SDLC-Models

-Serves as guideline to learn about topics on software development life cycles.
+- `Java-Development` contains a Java IntelliJ-Project.
+It's purpose is recognizing what code makes good code or bad code.
+- `Java-Testing` contains a Java IntelliJ-Project.
+It's purpose is Testing, Coverage and Mutation testing.